danmia/pcapdaemon/README.md

 port        = 6379
 channel     = "capture"

-# consult /usr/include/sys/syslog.h for Priority
+# consult /usr/include/sys/syslog.h for Priority which is a combination
+# of facility and severity
 [syslog]
 priority    = 85
 tag         = pcapdaemon